pdxprotestguide/protestguide/guides/portland/basic_first_aid.md

 ### Individual first aid kits (IFAKs)

 It is recommended that protestors carry an IFAK with them at all events, even if it seems low risk.
 These are more robust first aid kits designed to help first responders treat traumatic injuries, such as a gunshot wound or major bleeding, and usually contain supplies like tourniquets and chest seals.
 These kits are called “individual” because they are made to be used on the person who is carrying the kit by first responders and contain limited supplies.
 IFAKs usually come in small pouches that can be attached to a larger bag or carrying rig for quick access.
-The pouches are often marked by small velcro patches that may have a red cross or say things like “Bleeding Control.”
+The pouches are often marked by small velcro patches that may have a red cross or patches labeled “Bleeding Control.”

 If you have not been trained on how to use a particular item in an IFAK, find a medic or medical professional before attempting to treat an injury.
-Your local medic group or Red Cross may offer training sessions on how to administer first aid for more severe injuries.
+Your local street medic group or Red Cross may offer training sessions on how to administer first aid for more severe injuries.
 Refresh this knowledge often.
 If you need help funding or sourcing an IFAK there may be local mutual aid groups that can help.

-### What to do if you suffer a minor injury
+### What to do if you suffer a minor injury at a protest

 - Stay calm.
 Tear gas exposure can be particularly disorienting and cause panic.
 Know that this is a temporary experience.